Nalaster the Clever,

 to be the final resting place of the mortal remains of Johydee before she

-replacing them with members loyal to him, and also culled the ranks of
+replacing them with members loyal to him.
+Lastly he culled the ranks of

 With very few exceptions, despite the suppression of their